9 Food Rules for ADHD Families: What to Eat, What to Avoid

 A well-rounded diet can have a powerful, positive effect on your cognition, mood, memory, and behavior.
 The wrong diet can aggravate ADHD symptoms.
 Here’s what you should (and absolutely should not) be eating to help your brain and body.

-The right diet can have a powerful, positive effect on your cognition, mood, memory, and behavior.
-The wrong diet can worsen symptoms of attention deficit disorder (ADHD or ADD).
+The right foods can have a powerful, positive effect on your cognition, mood, memory, and behavior.
+The wrong foods can worsen symptoms of attention deficit disorder (ADHD or ADD).
 That’s why it’s important to note the best foods for ADHD.

 In two studies1 2 done in Holland, Lidy Pelsser, Ph.D., demonstrated that an elimination diet (eliminating sugar, gluten, dairy, eggs, certain meats, and food dyes) improved symptoms in 70 percent of children with ADHD.
 (That was without eating some of the best foods for ADHD, the powerful brain-focusing foods that I will tell you about later.)
 As someone who knows what it’s like to grow up in an ADHD household filled with drama, this little food fact got my attention.